Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-director.md

 When the available parking slots falls below a threshold limit(<5 slots)

-Then the remaining parking slots should be freezed.
+Then freeze remaining parking slots.